 Adults in New Jersey can seek a private evaluation or opt for a telehealth appointment to get answers quickly.
 A diagnosis can open doors to targeted therapy, workplace accommodations, and medication options if appropriate.

-Many New Jersey patients report significant improvements in confidence, job performance, and family dynamics after diagnosis and treatment.
+Many New Jersey patients report significant improvements in confidence, job performance, and family dynamics after assessment and treatment.

-If you’re diagnosed with ADHD, your provider will talk with you about treatment options that may be a good fit for your needs.
-In New Jersey, we offer therapy and non-stimulant ADHD medications through telehealth when appropriate.
+If ADHD is identified during the evaluation, a provider will discuss treatment options that may align with individual needs.
+In New Jersey, therapy and non-stimulant ADHD medications may be available through telehealth when clinically appropriate.

 What to expect:

-• A confirmed ADHD diagnosis is required before starting treatment
+• A confirmed ADHD assessment is required before starting treatment

 • Your provider will recommend a care plan based on your symptoms, health history, and personal goals